Policy Number: 4-1

 EO/AA Goals and Process

 As a federal contractor, the University is subject to Executive Order 11246, which mandates that we ensure equal opportunity in all employment decisions.
 In compliance with the Order, we have an Affirmative Action Plan in place to address the utilization of women and minorities and the inclusion of persons with disabilities, veterans, and other members of protected classes in the University’s workforce.
-Under the direction of the Vice President for Administration, the Office of Equity and Inclusion (OEI) and Human Resources (HR) Recruitment monitor the University’s progress under the Plan.
-Detailed information for search committee chairs and hiring officials regarding the University’s EO/AA goals and processes is set forth in the Recruitment Toolkit.
-The Toolkit is available online at the University of Delaware Job Opportunities website.
+Under the direction of the Chief Human Resources Officer, the Office of Human Resources monitors the University’s progress under the Plan.
+The University of Delaware's Affirmative Action Plan may be viewed by University employees during regular business hours at the following locations: